adblockplus/adblockpluschrome/README.md

     ./build.py devenv -t gecko

 This will create a _devenv.*_ directory in the repository.
-You can load the directory as an unpacked extension under _chrome://extensions_ in Chrome and under _about:debugging_ in Firefox.
+You can load the directory as an unpacked extension under _chrome://extensions_ in Chrome or Edge and under _about:debugging_ in Firefox.
 After making changes to the source code re-run the command to update the development environment, and the extension should reload automatically after a few seconds.